QuarkNerd/blog/sdavies/_posts/2015-03-09-json-in-swift.md

 C# offers an approach which uses dynamic objects.
 That is to say that the structure of the objects is not known at compile time, but instead they are created at runtime.
-In some respects, this is a lot like the behavior of `NSJSONSerialization`, with the extension of using properties on a dynamic objects instead of a dictionary keyed on strings.
+In some respects, this is a lot like the behaviour of `NSJSONSerialization`, with the extension of using properties on a dynamic objects instead of a dictionary keyed on strings.
 This approach is not typesafe, in that the type-checker has no knowledge of the dynamic objects, and therefore